toretefre/fitspo/README.md

 We're using Junit 4 as our unit testing framework.

 ### Unit tests
 Right-click on the tdt4140-gr1806.core folder and click "Run As Maven Test".
+To run one specific unit test just right click it and choose "Run as JUnit test".

 ### Integration tests
 For this you'll need to use Maven in the terminal, navigate to the project folder tdt4140-gr1806 and run mvn verify.

 ## Deployment
 1. Set up your database information in ConnectionManager in the core folder.